Can HIV be cured?

-HIV can remain dormant in your body.
+Can HIV remain dormant inside your body?

 HIV researchers admit that functional cures will likely last no more than a decade at a time.
 Essentially, a functional cure means that the virus is still in your system, hiding in what is known as HIV reservoirs.
-Right now we have no way of predicting whether or not a relapse will occur once treatment stops.
+Right now, we have no way of predicting whether or not a relapse will occur once treatment stops.
 This applies even if in theory, it shouldn’t, like with the presence of the CCR5 mutation in white blood cells.

 An eradication cure is an entirely different scenario.
 It would mean total eradication of the virus from the body: destroying every ounce of active (and dormant) HIV from the blood, organs, and reservoirs.
 We are not quite there just yet, but major advancements have been made.
-HIV patients now have almost equal life expectancy as their HIV negative peers, and that’s something worth celebrating.
+HIV patients now have almost equal life expectancy as their HIV-negative peers, and that’s something worth celebrating.

 “This will inspire people, that a cure is not [just] a dream,” said Dr Annemarie Wensing, a virologist at the University Medical Center Utrecht in the Netherlands.
 “It’s reachable.”